zachatrocity/hTunes/README.md

 ~~3.
 When a song is selected, a detail pane should display details about the song including a picture of the album cover which is obtained from last.fm.    ~~

-4. A song can be played by selecting the song in the data grid pressing the Play button or by right‐clicking the song and selecting “Play” from the context menu.
+~~4.
+A song can be played by selecting the song in the data grid pressing the Play button or by right‐clicking the song and selecting “Play” from the context menu.
 The Stop button should stop play.
 Other buttons that pause, change the volume, or advance to the next song would be helpful but are not required.
-When a song is finished playing, ideally your app should advance to the next song in the list, but this is not a requirement.
+When a song is finished playing, ideally your app should advance to the next song in the list, but this is not a requirement.~~

 5. A toolbar should be used instead of a menu.
 It should have a button for adding a song, adding a new playlist, and showing the About dialog box.